 Ok, so how do we know what is registered, for sure?
 There is no foolproof way but there are a few tips that can help in your research.
-First, for images, try searching for other versions scattered throughout the web using software tools like src-img or another image search tool.
-If there are relatively few available, they are not on professional sites such as the New York Times, and using the context of the image (like a movie theater in the background showing Star Wars), pegs the date of publication as before 1977, the odds are it is in the Public domain, but not necessarily overwhelming odds.
+First, for images, try searching for other versions scattered throughout the web using an image search tool.
+If there are relatively few available, they are not on professional sites such as the New York Times and using the context of the image (like a movie theater in the background showing Star Wars), pegs the date of publication as before 1977, the odds are it is in the Public domain, but not necessarily overwhelming odds.

 For any work published after Jan 1.
 1978, the duration of copyright is from creation to 70 years after the author’s death.